averyrijos/about_avery_plus_resume/resume.md

 **Founder & Principal Systems Consultant**

-- **At** The PROMETHIVM Lab, I operate as a Systems Consultant specializing in designing, analyzing and governing contradiction-centric, complex systems that metabolize ontological tension into structured, generative knowledge systems.
+- I design and govern complex, contradiction-resilient systems that transform ambiguity into structured, actionable knowledge.
+My work bridges deep systems architecture and program management, ensuring that every solution remains adaptive and aligned with evolving needs.

-- **Rooted** in deep systems thinking, my work synthesizes symbolic reasoning, non-monotonic logic, and NLP-driven contradiction harvesting to architect recursive knowledge organisms that remain resilient and perpetually adaptive in the face of evolving complexity.
-I steward an integrated stack that fuses symbolic knowledge graphs, contradiction validation pipelines, and post-symbolic LLM expansions, ensuring that each module functions as an autonomous yet interdependent cell within a living dialectical engine.
+- I specialize in architecting recursive knowledge frameworks that integrate symbolic reasoning, non-monotonic logic, and NLP-driven contradiction harvesting.
+This enables organizations to maintain resilient, explainable systems that evolve with complexity rather than break under it.

-- **Beyond** technical design, my expertise bridges requirements engineering, stakeholder orchestration, and systems integration — translating ambiguous problem spaces into precise, scalable designs that align human values with AI capabilities.
-I design modular contradiction interfaces, explainable validation engines, and architectures that maintain human-centered oversight while enabling robust human–AI collaboration
+- As both a technical architect and program manager, I translate high-level strategies and requirements into precise, scalable roadmaps.
+I lead stakeholder orchestration, requirements engineering, and systems integration to deliver outcomes that align human values with advanced AI capabilities always maintaining oversight, accountability, and clear communication at every layer.

 ```
 ╔════════════════════════════════════════════════════════════════════════════════════════════════════════════════════════╗